unicef/publicgoods-toolkit/appendix-resources-tools.md

 this OSHEO framework.
-Talking through the paper's understanding of broader project ecosystems -- noting that project health does not necessarily equate with ecosystem health -- can be particularly useful to teams looking to build an open source product whose success in adoption and contribution depends on a broader ecosystem.
+Talking through the paper's understanding of broader project ecosystems -- noting that project health does not necessarily equate with ecosystem health -- can be particularly useful to teams looking to build an open-source product whose success in adoption and contribution depends on a broader ecosystem.

-**Creating your own open source community**
+**Creating your own open-source community**

-There's a rich set of online materials about how to create and nurture a thriving open source community.
+There's a rich set of online materials about how to create and nurture a thriving open-source community.
 Some of our favorites include:

 * The EU's [Guidelines for Sustainable Open Source Communities in the Public